 With fewer merchants passing through to buy and sell handicrafts, the country did not have enough money to complete the building.
 What stands today is the incomplete madrassah.

 Eat the Best Lagman in Town

-While the old town of Bukhara retains some of its authenticity in the fact that the majority of the city’s locals still reside here, many of the restaurants here are catered to tourists.
+The old town of Bukhara retains some of its authenticity in the fact that the majority of the city’s locals still reside here.
+However, many of the restaurants here are catered to tourists.

 Sip Spiced Tea with a View

 There is a coffee shop called Chasmai Mirob that sits opposite the Po I Kalyan and it offers what are seriously the best views in the city.
 It’s somewhat tucked away from view which is perhaps why it is relatively free of tourists (for now at least),

 I honestly could have sat here for hours reveling in the view and the ambiance.
 Actually, I did sit here for ages cradling my pot of tea long after it went cold.